pbrod/numdifftools/README.rst

 with pip

     $ pip install numdifftools

 with easy_install

+    $ easy_install numdifftools

+or

-$ easy_install numdifftools for installation
+    $ easy_install upgrade numdifftools

-$ easy_install upgrade numdifftools to upgrade to the newest version
+to upgrade to the newest version

 Unit tests